Up Beet Kitchen

 Oddly enough, I’ve always enjoyed Brussels sprouts, no matter how they are cooked.
 But my favourite way to enjoy them, by far, is roasted!
 Roasting Brussels sprouts with a bit of oil, salt, herbs, and pepper until they are lightly browned and crispy makes them hard to pass up… and dare I say, addictive!

-This warm. roasted salad recipe begins with Brussels sprouts and butternut squash or sweet potato.
-While those vegetables are roasting, you’ll pan fry some halloumi cheese.
+I started with the idea of roasted Brussels sprouts and butternut squash and came up with this delicious fall side dish.
+I think of it as a warm roasted veggie salad.
+While the veggies are roasting, you’ll pan fry some halloumi cheese.
 Halloumi is a firm cheese of Middle Eastern origin that has a high melting point.
 It does not melt during frying, but browns up beautifully.
+I’ve used it in a number of recipes, including this hummus with halloumi and these turkey burgers.
+Then, you’ll add some dates, olives, and an orange tahini dressing.

 ingredients you’ll need